dagbjorn/microcoffee/README.md

     GET /coffeeshop/nearest/{latitude}/{longitude}/{maxdistance}

-Find the nearest coffee shop within *maxdistance* meters of the position given by the *latitude*/*longitude* coordinates.
+Find the nearest coffee shop within *maxdistance* meters from the position given by the WGS84 *latitude*/*longitude* coordinates.

 **Response**